oomlout/oomlout_oomp_builder/navigation/hardware/bearing/6900_series/6920_size/100_mm_id_140_mm_od_20_mm_depth/part/readme.md

-# Hardware Bearing 6900 Series 6920 Size 100 Mm Id 140 Mm Od 20 Mm Depth
+# Hardware Bearing 6900 Series 6920 Size 100 mm Id 140 mm Od 20 mm Depth

 note: This is part of OOMP the Oopen Organization Method For Parts.
 For more details: https://github.com/oomlout/oomp_base